DPDK/dpdk/doc/guides/sample_app_ug/ipv4_multicast.rst

 .. code-block:: c

-    /* construct destination ethernet address */
+    /* construct destination Ethernet address */

     dst_eth_addr = ETHER_ADDR_FOR_IPV4_MCAST(dest_addr);

 Since Ethernet addresses are also part of the multicast process, each outgoing packet carries the same destination Ethernet address.
-The destination Ethernet address is constructed from the lower 23 bits of the multicast group ORed with the Ethernet address 01:00:5e:00:00:00, as per RFC 1112:
+The destination Ethernet address is constructed from the lower 23 bits of the multicast group OR-ed with the Ethernet address 01:00:5e:00:00:00, as per RFC 1112:

 .. code-block:: c